 Big Bone Lick State Park

 Located in Union, KY, Big Bone Lick State Park is a true hidden gem.
 Admission is always free, and kids can peruse a museum at the Visitor’s Center, enjoy tot-friendly hikes and see America’s largest mammal – the bison!
 Address: 3380 Beaver Road, Union, KY 41091

 Cardboard Boat Museum

 The Cardboard Boat Museum (the world’s only cardboard boat racing museum), is located in the heart of Downtown New Richmond, an Ohio River town east of Coney Island, and is a fun and inspiring place to spend an afternoon.
 Address: 311 Front St, New Richmond, OH 45157

 Cincinnati Art Museum

 A world-class museum featuring famous works of art, the Cincinnati Art Museum also has family programs and a separate area just for kids to explore the arts.
 Address: 953 Eden Park Dr, Cincinnati, OH 45202

-Cincinnati Public Library programs
+Cincinnati Public Library Programs

 We just love the Cincinnati Public Library, and between weekly story times, special classes and even summer camps, you’ll always find something fun – and FREE – at your local branch!
+Various Locations.

 Contemporary Arts Center

 Dubbed “Everybody’s Treehouse,” Mt.
 Airy Treehouse is as charming, unique and accessible as the Queen City herself, and is worth a visit with your family.
 Address: 5083 Colerain Ave., Cincinnati, OH 45223

 Fire Station Tours